PravalDevkota/LSTM_Modeling_for_Suspended_Sediment_Flux/src/Readme.md

 # LSTM Modeling for Suspended Sediment Flux (SSF) – Sample Run

-This repository contains a sample source code for the paper titled 'Towards Global Estimation of Riverine Suspended Sediment Flux Using Empirical and Deep Learning Approaches' using a sample input file for a single COMID.
+This repository contains a sample source code for the paper titled 'Towards Global Estimation of Riverine Suspended Sediment Flux Using Deep Learning' using a sample input file for a single COMID.
 It is designed to run for one basin, one random seed, and a specific set of hyperparameters.

 ## Requirements